sinesy/GitBookLegacy/EE7-4-9-How-to-create-a-wizard-navigate-through-a-series-of-panels-with-Previous-Next-buttons.md

+# How to create a wizard to navigate through a series of panels with Previous-Next buttons

 Suppose you need to create a window containing a large amount of controls and you need to force the user to fill the content gradually, from a set of data to another.
 A common solution for this scenario is using an Alternative panel, containing panels to show alternatively and driving from a panel to the other through Previous/Next buttons.
 The steps to follow are:

 * add a panel in the window, containing two buttons: Previous and Next, used to decide which panel to show at a time.
-This panel could be arranged on the bottom of the window (South region).
+This panel could be arranged on the bottom of the window \(South region\).
 * add an Alternative panel in the window, occupying the rest of the available space
 * add a set of panels as children of the Alternative panel